s3rius/obsidian/docs/Python/How to start a python project.md

 $ cd new_proj
 ```

-This command generates project with the following structure:
+This command generates a project with the following structure:
 ```
 new_proj
 ├── new_proj